 Personally, I appreciate a greater measure of simplicity than store-bought laundry detergents can offer.
 I like homemade, and I like all-natural.
 I also have sensitive skin, so I try to avoid potential problems wherever I can.

 Whether you prefer laundry detergent or not, you might have noticed that it isn't exactly cheap.
-You'll easily spend $5 to $8 on a bottle of detergent that claims to wash 32 loads of laundry.
-These products probably have 5 to 8 or more ingredients in them as well.
+You'll easily spend five to eight dollars on a bottle of detergent that claims to wash 32 loads of laundry.
+These products probably have five to eight or more ingredients in them as well.

 You can take one of your empty laundry detergent bottles and fill it with homemade laundry soap for a fraction of the cost of the same bottle.
-In fact, you can probably do the same amount of laundry for less than $1.
-And, instead of dealing with a bunch of ingredients you're unfamiliar with, you can use just four things (or just two) that are all natural to make homemade laundry soap.
+In fact, you can probably do the same amount of laundry for less than one dollar.
+Instead of dealing with a bunch of ingredients you're unfamiliar with, you can use just four things (or just two) that are all natural to make homemade laundry soap.

 This is a recipe that I adapted from several recipes for dry laundry soap, and then I tinkered with the ratios and figured out how to add water until it worked for me.
 There are, at most, four ingredients (that I know of) for making homemade laundry soap.
 In truth, only the first two ingredients are absolutely necessary.

-- Soap, about 8 ounces (I prefer homemade lard bars)
+- Soap, about eight ounces (I prefer homemade lard bars)

-- Water, enough to fill your largest pot and then more to almost fill a 5-gallon bucket
+- Water, enough to fill your largest pot and then more to almost fill a five-gallon bucket

 - Washing soda (sodium carbonate), 1/2 cup